YuSun-Work/yusun-work.github.io/_pages/about.md

 # 🚀 Entrepreneurship
 - *2026 - present*, **Project Leader** & **CEO** of the incubated **YuKe Project** at CIDE, The Chinese University of Hong Kong, Shenzhen.
   CIDE is a **national-level science and technology business incubator**.
 YuKe aims to build an **embodied AI-based dry-wet laboratory automation platform** for biological research, combining agent-based planning with robotic execution, sensing, and feedback to enable more flexible, reconfigurable, and trustworthy wet-lab automation.
+The project has since been **admitted to the first cohort of the Entrepreneurship Spark Track** (创业星火赛道) at the Shenzhen Loop Area Institute and **selected for both the National- and Provincial-level College Student Innovation Training Program**, further validating its research originality and commercialization potential.